-This program is offered at Clark State's Dayton location.
+This program is available at the Dayton location.

 The Clark State Diesel Technology program is a comprehensive sequence of courses that combine theory and practical applications.
 Students learn theory, design, operation, diagnosis, repair and service of diesel engines, power train and chassis, hydraulic systems, and fuel injection systems.
 They develop communication and mathematical skills necessary for the diesel industry.
 The program includes 300 hours of on-the-job training in a co-op work experience.
 Students also start earning industry credentials such as Detroit Diesel Engine Platforms, Freightliner Certifications, ASE Entry Level Certifications, and International Harvester Credentials.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.

 Diesel technicians perform complete engine overhauls, minor preventative maintenance services, and everything in between.
 Starting wages are usually in the $13 to $16 per hour range with increases going to $30 per hour or more.
 Job opportunities are going unfilled in the Miami Valley and throughout Ohio and the country.